WWE News: ‘Superstar’ Billy Graham Says Current Champion Should Use Steroids ‘Correctly’ To Bulk Up

-Months after he took to social media to suggest that then-WWE Champion Kofi Kingston should take steroids in order to look more believable as a main-event titleholder, WWE Hall of Famer “Superstar” Billy Graham once again shared a Facebook post where he offered similar advice to another top star with a lean build – NXT Champion Adam Cole.
+Months after he took to social media to suggest that then-WWE champion Kofi Kingston should take steroids in order to look more believable as a main-event titleholder, WWE Hall of Famer “Superstar” Billy Graham once again shared a Facebook post where he offered similar advice to another top star with a lean build — NXT champion Adam Cole.

-As quoted by WrestlingNews.co on Monday, Graham went on Facebook the day before, where he talked about watching last week’s episode of Friday Night SmackDown and being impressed by Cole’s technical ability when he successfully defended his NXT Championship against Daniel Bryan.
+As quoted by WrestlingNews.co on Monday, Graham went on Facebook the day before, where he talked about watching last week’s episode of Friday Night SmackDown and being impressed by Cole’s technical ability when he successfully defended his NXT championship against Daniel Bryan.
 He did, however, add that Cole was another example of a male champion on a WWE brand who is “smaller than most women” on Monday Night Raw and SmackDown.

-As he continued, Graham, 76, appealed to WWE executive Paul “Triple H” Levesque, asking him why current WWE Champion Brock Lesnar is the only top titleholder in the company who has a physique worthy of a champion.
+As he continued, Graham, 76, appealed to WWE executive Paul “Triple H” Levesque, asking him why current WWE champion Brock Lesnar is the only top titleholder in the company who has a physique worthy of a champion.

 “That is why Lesnar beat Kofi in under 10 seconds to win the WWE Titile [sic] Belt back…because it would have been a farce to carry Kofi any longer, the very nice young man that he is.”